ACMmodel/MOSFET_model/README.md

-# Advanced Compact MOSFET model (ACM)
+# Advanced Compact MOSFET model 2 (ACM2)
- ACM is a simple MOSFET model to design and simulate Analog, Mixed-Signal, and RF circuits
+ ACM2 is a simple MOSFET model to design and simulate Analog, Mixed-Signal, and RF circuits

 As of July 2023, this repository targets to release all future versions and technical support about the ACM model.